Steeping the Perfect Cup of Tea

 What is the Best Method for Storing Tea?

-Proper storage has everything to do with the flavor and delight that tea offers.
-Oxygen, moisture and smells are all enemies to the delicate subtleness of tea.
+Proper storage has everything to do with the flavour and delight that tea offers.
+Oxygen, moisture, and smells are all enemies of the delicate subtlety of tea.
 Fine tea is especially fragile and can be easily ruined by such elements.
 It is important to store tea in airtight containers, preferably metal, to protect from exposure to light, humidity and high temperatures.
-Our Signature Tea Caddies are ideal for Tea storage.
+Our “Signature Tea Caddies” are ideal for Tea storage.
 Therefore, please do not store tea in the refrigerator or freezer.